This post may contain affiliate links. Please read our disclosure policy.

 Why should you add pumpkin to chili?

 Adding pumpkin to chili adds extra creaminess, extra fiber, and really delicious flavor to traditional chili.
-The flavor compliments the smoked paprika and thyme flavors.
+The flavor complements the smoked paprika and thyme flavors.
 Perfect for a cozy fall and winter meal.

 Can I make this White Bean Pumpkin Chili vegetarian?